 To use the internet to keep accurate time, select Enable NTP and select the correct time zone.
-NTP is Network Time Protocol and will get the current time from the internet.
-You can use the “Lookup Time Zone” button to get your Time Zone (if your network is hosted in a different location, then this might give you the wrong time zone.)
+NTP is Network Time Protocol and will get the current time from the internet.You do not enter the Date and Time if you are going to use NTP, the network will provide that information for you.
+You can use the “Lookup Time Zone” button to get your local Time Zone (if your network is hosted in a different location, then this might give you the wrong time zone.)

 Once you make the change, you will need to Restart the FPPD.